rugved88/Vehicle-Counting-Machine-Learning-Project/README.md

 ## 🙏 Acknowledgments
 - Thanks to the creators of the TRANCOS dataset for providing a rich dataset for vehicle counting research. 🎉
-- This project was inspired by the need for accurate vehicle counting in traffic management systems. 🚗🚦 Acknowledgments
+- This project was inspired by the need for accurate vehicle counting in traffic management systems. 🚗🚦
-Thanks to the creators of the TRANCOS dataset for providing a rich dataset for vehicle counting research.
-This project was inspired by the need for accurate vehicle counting in traffic management systems.